genai-repos/horse-guides/horse-buying-guide-family.md

-# Guide to Horse Selection for Reined Cow Horse, Versatility Ranch Horse, and Cowboying
+# Guide to Horse Selection for Reined Cow Horse, Versatility Ranch Horse, Cowboying and Family Use

 *As of June 21, 2025*